molily/molily.de/_posts/2020-11-21-testing-angular.md

 We have manually created a Component fake.
 This is an important exercise to understand how faking Components works, but it does not produce a robust, versatile fake.
 In this guide, we cannot discuss all necessary bits and pieces of creating airtight fake Components.

-Instead, we will use a mature library: [ng-mocks](https://github.com/ike18t/ng-mocks) is a feature-rich helper for testing Components with fake dependencies.
+Instead, we will use a mature solution: [ng-mocks](https://github.com/ike18t/ng-mocks) is a feature-rich library for testing Components with fake dependencies.
 (Remember, this guide uses the umbrella term “fake” while other articles and tools use terms like “mock” or “stub”.)

+<aside class="margin-note">Create fake from original</aside>

-Among other things, ng-mocks helps creating fake Components to substitute children. ng-mocks’s `MockComponent` function expects the original Component and returns a fake that resembles the original.
+Among other things, ng-mocks helps creating fake Components to substitute children.
+The `MockComponent` function expects the original Component and returns a fake that resembles the original.

 Instead of creating a `FakeCounterComponent`, we call `MockComponent(CounterComponent)` and add the fake to the testing Module.

 ```typescript
 import { MockComponent } from 'ng-mocks';